oVirt/ovirt-site/source/feature/detailedquota.html.md

 #### Notification

 *   Quota will have a threshold configured to alert when the Quota is about to be full.

-*   The threshold will be configured for the Administrator and for the User.
-*   The default value for administrators is 60%, and for regular users is 75%.
+    * The threshold will be configured for the administrator and for the User.
+The default value for administrators is 60%, and for regular users is 75%.

     * When Quota reaches the threshold limit, an audit log notification should be performed to the Administrator or the User.

     * User audit log should be:

 *`Attention,` `Quota` `$(Quota_Nmae)` `threshold` `limit` `$(Quota_Threshold_User)` `has` `been` `reached,` `please` `advise` `the` `Administrator` `for` `further` `action.`*

     * Administrator audit log should be:

 *`Attention,` `Quota` `$(Quota_Nmae)` `threshold` `limit` `$(Quota_Threshold_User)` `has` `been` `reached.`*

-Quota will also have a configurable grace percentage, for the user to have a chance to consume resources even if the Quota has exceeded the limit.
+*   Quota will also have a configurable grace percentage, for the user to have a chance to consume resources even if the Quota has exceeded the limit.

-The configured default grace should be 20% of the Quota resources limitations, When user starts to use the grace percentage, a notification event should be triggered both to the administrator, and the user which exceeded this limit.
+    * The configured default grace should be 20% of the Quota resources limitations.

+    * When user starts to use the grace percentage, a notification event should be triggered both to the administrator, and the user which exceeded this limit.

-When Quota reaches its resources limit, it will be able to consume resources depending on the grace percentage configured in it.
+    * When Quota reaches its resources limit, it will be able to consume resources depending on the grace percentage configured in it.

-An audit log warning message should be performed to the User and the Administrator, as follows:
+    * An audit log warning message should be performed to the User and the administrator, as follows:
  *Quota $(Quota_Name) has been reached its resource limit.
 User {UserName} using the grace for the following resource parameters ${resource}.*

 #### Events